 Any local public agency that has water supply, water management, or land use responsibilities in a basin is eligible to become a GSA.
-A single local agency can decide to become a GSA, or a combination of local agencies can decide to form a GSA by using a joint powers authority (JPA), a memorandum of agreement (MOA), or other legal agreement (DWR, 2016).
+A single local agency can decide to become a GSA, or a combination of local agencies can decide to form a GSA by using a joint powers authority, a memorandum of agreement, or other legal agreement (DWR, 2016).
 A timeline of the authoritative actions by the District for GSA formation and GSP submission is provided in Table 1-2 below.
+GSA formation documents are provided in Appendix 1-B.

-Table 1-2: GSA Formation Timeline
+Table 1-2.
+GSA Formation Timeline

-Date Event January 1, 2015 SGMA became effective June 2, 2015 Public Hearing November 3, 2015 Public Hearing Letters of Support were provided by local Cities and Districts: City of August 17, 2015 - Corning, City of Red Bluff, City of Tehama, El Camino Irrigation District, December 18, 2015 Gerber Las Flores Community Services District, Los Molinos Community Services District, and Rio Alto Water District Resolution No. 05-2015 Adopted: A Resolution of the Board of Directors of the Tehama County Flood Control and Water Conservation November 2, 2015 District Electing to be the Groundwater Sustainability Agency for all November 3, 2015 those Portions of the Rosewood, Bowman, South Battle Creek, Red Bluff, Bend, Antelope, Dye Creek, Los Molinos, Corning, Vina, and Colusa Subbasins Located within Tehama County Notice of Intent to Become a Groundwater Sustainability Agency for all November 4, 2015 eleven (11) Groundwater Subbasins located within Tehama County was submitted to DWR Listing as an Exclusive GSA for the following Subbasins or portions of Fohruser, 11, 2016 Subbasins within Tehama County: Rosewood, Bowman, Red Bluff, February 11, 2016 Corning, Colusa, Vina, Los Molinos, Dye Creek, Antelope, Bend, and South Battle Creek Fahruary 19, 2016 Jurisdictional Consolidation of portion of Colusa Subbasin within February 18, 2016 Tehama County into the Corning Subbasin Ordinance 2016-1 Adopted: An Ordinance of the Tehama County June 7, 2016 Flood Control and Water Conservation District Board of Directors establishing the Tehama County Groundwater Commission June 30, 2017 GSA establishment deadline Contombou 27, 2010 Jurisdictional Consolidation of portion of Vina Subbasin within Tehama September 27, 2018 County and the Dye Creek Subbasin into the Los Molinos Subbasin Contombor 27, 2010 Jurisdictional Consolidation of the Rosewood Subbasin into the September 27, 2018 Bowman Subbasin Sontombor 27 2010 Jurisdictional Consolidation of portion of Millville Subbasin within September 27, 2018 Tehama County into the South Battle Creek Subbasin January 31, 2022 Adopted GSP Due to DWR •
+DATE EVENT January 1, 2015 SGMA became effective June 2, 2015 Public Hearing November 3, 2015 Public Hearing August 17, 2015 - December 18, 2015 Letters of Support were provided by local Cities and Districts: City of Corning, City of Red Bluff, City of Tehama, El Camino Irrigation District, Gerber Las Flores Community Services District, Los Molinos Community Services District, and Rio Alto Water District November 3, 2015 Resolution No. 05-2015 Adopted: A Resolution of the Board of Directors of the Tehama County Flood Control and Water Conservation District Electing to be the Groundwater Sustainability Agency for all those Portions of the Rosewood, Bowman, South Battle Creek, Red Bluff, Bend, Antelope, Dye Creek, Los Molinos, Corning, Vina, and Colusa Subbasins Located within Tehama County November 4, 2015 Notice of Intent to Become a Groundwater Sustainability Agency for all eleven (11) Groundwater Subbasins located within Tehama County was submitted to DWR February 11, 2016 Listing as an Exclusive GSA for the following Subbasins or portions of Subbasins within Tehama County: Rosewood, Bowman, Red Bluff, Corning, Colusa, Vina, Los Molinos, Dye Creek, Antelope, Bend, and South Battle Creek February 18, 2016 Jurisdictional Consolidation of portion of Colusa Subbasin within Tehama County into the Corning Subbasin June 7, 2016 Ordinance 2016-1 Adopted: An Ordinance of the Tehama County Flood Control and Water Conservation District Board of Directors establishing the Tehama County Groundwater Commission June 30, 2017 GSA establishment deadline September 27, 2018 Jurisdictional Consolidation of portion of Vina Subbasin within Tehama County and the Dye Creek Subbasin into the Los Molinos Subbasin September 27, 2018 Jurisdictional Consolidation of the Rosewood Subbasin into the Bowman Subbasin September 27, 2018 Jurisdictional Consolidation of portion of Millville Subbasin within Tehama County into the South Battle Creek Subbasin January 31, 2022 Adopted GSP Due to DWR